kenatiod/MUT/Understanding Machine Understanding.md

 #### 2.2.1 -- Understanding itself

 _Alice and Bob have been going over technical papers and watching videos of lectures about analyzing artificial intelligence.
-The both have high levels of interest and motivation, but long silences are indications of the weight of the task. _
+They both have high levels of interest and motivation, but long silences are indications of the weight of the task. _

 *Claude chimes in from across the room*